bklosk/resilient/README.md

     pip install -r requirements.txt
     ```

-### Running the Pipeline
+### Running the Pipeline 🚀

 The main pipeline script is `scripts/pipeline.py`.
-This script processes a hardcoded point cloud and visualizes the output.
+This script currently focuses on colorizing a hardcoded point cloud using satellite imagery and saves the processed data.

 To run the pipeline:

-1.  **Ensure your virtual environment is activated.**
+1.  **Ensure your virtual environment is activated.** ✅
+    ```bash
+    source venv/bin/activate
+    ```
 2.  **Navigate to the `scripts` directory (optional, but paths in the script are relative to its location):**
     ```bash
     cd scripts